sgdw/xcd/README.md

 # xcd

-Is an extended **cd** comand, which can store your favourite paths for easy access.
+Is an extended **cd** command, which can store your favourite paths for easy access.

 ## Usage